BenedictOuma/BenedictOuma/README.md

 ## Beyond Code

 When I’m not building data models or dashboards, I enjoy:
-- Writing intellectually reflective essays (mostly unpublished... for now)
+- Writing intellectually reflective essays (mostly unpublished, for now)
 - Exploring leadership, ethics, and the intersection of society & technology
 - Engaging in conversations around responsible innovation